natcap/natural-capital-footprint-impact/README.md

 ```

-### mode 1
+### Point mode
 `natural-capital-footprint-impact -e <ecosystem service table path> points <asset point vector path> <output vector path> <output table path>`

-In mode 1, you provide the assets as coordinate points.
+In **Point mode**, you provide the assets as latitude/longitude coordinate points.
 The asset footprint is not known or modeled.
 Statistics are calculated under each point only.

-### mode 2
+### Buffer mode
 `natural-capital-footprint-impact -e <ecosystem service table path> points --buffer-table <buffer table path> <asset point vector path> <output vector path> <output table path>`

-In mode 2, you provide the assets as coordinate points.
+In **Buffer mode**, you provide the assets as coordinate points.
 The asset footprint is modeled by buffering each point to a distance determined by the asset category.
 Statistics are calculated under each footprint.

-### mode 3
+### Polygon mode
 `natural-capital-footprint-impact -e <ecosystem service table path> polygons <asset polygon vector path> <output vector path> <output table path>`

-In mode 3, you provide the assets as footprint polygons.
+In **Polygon mode**, you provide the assets as footprint polygons.
 This mode is preferred if asset footprint data is available.
 Statistics are calculated under each footprint.

 ## Input formats